Traces

 Info

 In the FR Cloud Explore window, ensure the Traces datasource is selected.
 Using the Search query type, select Resource Service Name = fib_by_iteration.
-Click the blue spinner at the top left to execute the query.
-Several fib-outer spans should be returned.
-Click one to open the span split view, which should show the inner spans for that execution.
-Inner spans on the right can be clicked to open them, revealing more information - including the attribute we set in code: iteration.
+Click the Run Query button at the top left to execute the query.